Nuclear Power in Finland

 Voimaosakeyhtiö SF wanted to build local equity in the project to 66% as originally intended, and was negotiating with potential new owners.
 By November 2014 it had reached about 55% Finnish equity, and early in August 2015 Fortum agreed to take a 6.6% stake in the project, and the project management company SRV took 1.8%.
 In addition, Outokumpu agreed to increase its share from 12.3 to 14.1%.
 This made a total of 65.1% Finnish equity, well above the government requirement, and accounting for nearly all the Voimaosakeyhtiö SF holding company share.*

 In October 2014 Rusatom Overseas and Russia’s Atomproekt at St Petersburg signed an agreement to develop design documentation for the project, which will allow Fennovoima to apply for the construction licence.
 Construction is due to start in 2018, after site works from 2015 to the end of 2017.
-The Russian company Titan 2 will build the plant and use a low-speed Arabelle turbine from Alstom Atomenergomash.
-SRV will be project manager for Titan 2 and Rusatom Overseas.
+The Russian company Titan-2 will be general contractor to build the plant, and a low-speed Arabelle turbine from Alstom Atomenergomash is specified.
+SRV will be project manager for Titan-2 and Rusatom Overseas.

 Fennoivoima’s share of the capital cost will be funded about 25% by equity contributions and the balance by a loan, which Rosatom is responsible for arranging.
 The capital cost of the plant is estimated to be €6-7 billion including financing.
 In January 2015 Russia’s cabinet announced approval of RUR 150 billion (€2 billion) funding from its sovereign wealth fund for the project, mostly as a loan guaranteed by export credit agencies.
 Russia expects revenues to the federal budget of more than double that over the life of the plant.